qtranslate/qtranslate-xt/README.md

 ## Changelog ##

+Check the CHANGELOG.md for the full history.

-### Next ###
+### 3.5.0 ###
+* **First release** of **qTranslate-XT**!
+Read carefully the new instructions, FAQ and changelog.
+* Reorganize project structure for releases through git archives with support of GitHub Updater (see FAQ).
 * Fix PHP 7.1+ warnings (expected references)
-* Reorganize project structure for releases through git archives with support of GitHub Updater (see FAQ)
-* Reorganize readme, new instructions and changelog
-* Merge pre-releases 3.4.6.9, 3.4.7, 3.4.8 (never distributed to wordpress.org!): new feature "Copy From" and many other changes
+* Re-package the pending pre-releases (3.4.6.9, 3.4.7, 3.4.8) that were never distributed to wordpress.org (!): new feature "Copy From" and many other changes.
+Note the last official release of qTranslate-X is 3.4.6.8.
+Check the changelog for more details.

 ### 3.4.8 ###
 * Feature: Button "Copy From", which allows to copy multilingual content from other language.
 Option 'Hide button "Copy From"' on page `/wp-admin/options-general.php?page=qtranslate-x#advanced` to turn this feature off is also provided.